DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-1-mentor-materials.md

 ### Practice (10 minutes)

-With an upcoming lesson in mind, the ECT and mentor should script and practise a clear ‘What to do’, which supports clarity of expectations and instructions.
+With an upcoming lesson in mind, the ECT and mentor should script and practise a clear 'What to do', which supports clarity of expectations and instructions.
 The ECT should try this twice:

 - First time imagining that the pupils do what they are supposed to.
 - Do it again but dealing quickly and early with two pupils who are whispering to each other instead of starting their work.